tlswg/draft-ietf-tls-ticketrequest/draft-ietf-tls-ticketrequests.md

 in that case a resumption_count commensurate with the number of parallel sessions would be used.

+Priming of the ticket cache need not happen all at once.
+Clients that anticipate opening frequent connections to a given server can ask for 2 or 3 tickets on each full handshake, and attain the requisite steady-state cache size after a few initial full handshakes, without substantial risk of "overshoot" or need to accurately predict the connection concurrency.

+When a client presenting a previously obtained ticket finds that the server nevertheless negotiates a fresh session, the client should assume that any other tickets associated with the same session as the presented ticket are also no longer valid for resumption.
+This includes not only the tickets obtained during the initial full handshake, but all tickets subsequently obtained as part of subsequent resumptions.
+Requesting more than one ticket in case a full handshake is forced by the server helps to keep the session cache primed.

-On the other hand, with e.g. server-to-server traffic with fixed source addresses and no connection racing, ticket reuse may be appropriate.
+On the other hand, with e.g. server-to-server traffic with fixed source addresses and no connection racing, ticket reuse may be an option (ticket reuse is NOT RECOMMENDED per Section C.4 of {{RFC8446}}, and is only appropriate when replay and privacy concerns do not apply).
 Clients that wish to reuse tickets when possible should send an extension with the resumption_count set to 0, and the new_session_count set to the value desired for a full handshake (typically 1).

 Servers SHOULD NOT send more tickets than requested for the handshake type selected by the server (resumption or full handshake) as clients will most likely discard any additional tickets.

-When a resumption is performed, and the requested resumption_count is zero, the client is requesting ticket reuse.
+When the client presents a ticket for resumption, but the requested resumption_count is zero and the new_session_count is non-zero, the client is requesting ticket reuse (despite section C.4 of {{RFC8446}}).
 If the presented ticket is valid for additional resumptions (only possible when the server supports reuse), it SHOULD return no tickets.
 Otherwise, when either the server does not support reuse, or the ticket is expiring, and needs to be replaced (e.g. reissued under a fresh session-ticket encryption key) the server SHOULD return one ticket.

-Servers SHOULD additionally place a limit on the number of tickets they are willing to send, to save resources.
+Servers SHOULD additionally place a limit on the number of tickets they are willing to send (whether for full handshakes or resumptions), to save resources.
 Therefore, the number of NewSessionTicket messages sent will typically be the minimum of the server's self-imposed limit and the number requested.

 A server that supports ticket requests MAY echo the "ticket_request" extension in the EncryptedExtensions message.
 If present, it contains a TicketRequestContents structure, where TicketRequestContents.new_session_count indicates the number of tickets the server expects to send to the client.
 If the extension is echoed, the TicketRequestContents.resumption_count can be set to a non-zero value to indicate that the server supports ticket reuse, otherwise (i.e. zero) the server does not support ticket reuse.
-Ticket reuse has privacy implications and should be used with care or not at all, see the security considerations section.
+Ticket reuse has privacy implications and should be used with care or not at all, see the security considerations section and section C.4 of {{RFC8446}}.

 Servers MUST NOT send the "ticket_request" extension in ServerHello or HelloRetryRequest messages.
 A client MUST abort the connection with an "illegal_parameter" alert if the "ticket_request" extension